 Calvin Sneed anchors NewsChannel 9 at 5:00 and 6:00.
-Calvin, born June 2 in Cleveland, Ohio, is the "Consumer Watchdog" of the Tennessee Valley by thousands of viewers.
+Calvin is considered the "Consumer Watchdog" of the Tennessee Valley by thousands of viewers.

-Calvin began his career in 1970 at WKPT Radio and TV in Kingsport, Tennessee while still in high school.
-He worked at WTVC in the early 70's as a news reporter, news photographer and news producer.
+Calvin began his career in 1969 while still in high school.
+He worked at WTVC in the early 70's as a news reporter,news photographer and news producer.
 One of his favorite stories was reporting on how the city shed its "polluted air" image to become one of the cleanest environments in the South.
-Calvin joined the staff at WATE-TV, Knoxville in 1976 as an anchor and reporter, covering TVA, its nuclear program, the University of Tennessee, and the government's nuclear facilities at Oak Ridge.
-He actually anchored a 6 o'clock newscast from inside one of the Sequoyah Nuclear Plant containment buildings just prior to the plant coming on line.
-Later, Calvin became the co-host of "PM Magazine," featuring unusual people, places and things in the Tennessee Valley.
-He then moved on to WTVN-TV (now WSYX-TV), Channel 6 in Columbus, Ohio in 1986 as consumer/investigative reporter.
-In 1992, Calvin made the move back home to Tennessee, and brought his unique brand of consumer reporting to Chattanooga and NewsChannel 9.
+Calvin joined the staff at WATE-TV, Knoxville in the mid 70's as an anchor and reporter, covering TVA, its nuclear program, the University of Tennessee, and the government's nuclear facilities at Oak Ridge.
+He actually anchored an entire 6 o'clock newscast from inside one of the Sequoyah Nuclear Plant containment buildings just prior to the plant coming on line.
+Later, Calvin became the co-host of "PM Magazine," featuring unusual people, places and things in the viewing area.
+He later became a consumer/investigative reporter,and returned to Chattanooga in the early 90's to bring his unique brand of consumer reporting to the Tennessee Valley.

-He has been instrumental in helping many area residents get positive results when they felt there was no hope.
-And with his investigative skills, he sifts through many issues important to Tennessee Valley residents, always looking for the truth that needs reporting.
+Calvin has been instrumental in helping many area residents get positive results when they felt there was no hope.
+With his investigative skills, he sifts through many issues important to Tennessee Valley residents, always looking for the truth that needs reporting.